 - Large collection of films on DVD and equipment for viewing and listening

 - Expert research assistance on walk-in basis and by appointment for one-on-one consultations or classroom instruction sessions

-- “Embedded” research assistance in Blackboard courses via customized guides and tutorials
+- “Embedded” research assistance in Canvas courses via customized guides and tutorials

 - Interlibrary loan service that allows students to borrow books and journal articles from other libraries anywhere in the world